jaideep777/Consumer-resource-system/README.md

 ### Set up simulation parameters

-All simulation parameters must be listed in an "execution configuration file" in the exec_config folder.
-For a correctly formatted example file, see "execution_config_ki10.r".
+All simulation parameters must be listed in an "execution configuration file" in the `exec_config` folder.
+For a correctly formatted example file, see "exec_config/execution_config_ki10.r".

 ### Simulate